Note: As of 9 February, 2022, this signal is still there, doing what it was doing when this post was originally written.

 - Something being tested.
 It could be a facility testing some sort of HF link - but if so, why the frequency change from day to day?
 The "clicks"?
 Perhaps some sort of transmitter/antenna malfunction (e.g. arcing)?

 - Trigger for high-frequency trading (HFT).
 Many high-frequency trading type signals are fairly wide (10 kHz or so) - possibly being some sort of OFDM - but any sort of coding imposes serialization delays which can negate some of the minimization of propagation delay being attained via the use of HF as compared to other means of conveying data over long distances.
 Likely far-fetched, but perhaps the "clicks" represent some sort of trigger for a transaction, perhaps arranged beforehand by more "conventional" means.
-After all, what possible means of conveying that "something should happen" exists than a wide-bandwidth "click" over HF?
+After all, what possible means of conveying a trigger that "something should happen" exists than a wide-bandwidth "click" over HF?
 Again, unlikely - but seemingly so did something like HFT in the first place!

 A bit of analysis: